-Through LQwD Financial, the Company has developed a Lightning Network SaaS platform.
+Through LQwD Financial, the Company has developed a Lightning Network platform.
 Hardware currently consists of a custom server owned by the Company, which is located at a data centre in Vancouver, British Columbia.
 The Company utilizes a highly reputable, carrier-neutral third-party data centre for its system networking, which guarantees high uptime (99.9%).
-As the Company ramps up its operations, it anticipates that two to five additional servers will be purchased, as needed.
+As the Company ramps up its operations, it anticipates that 2 to 5 additional servers will be purchased, as needed.
 In addition, the Company rents servers and hardware from reputable cloud providers, such as Microsoft Azure, Amazon Web Services and/or Google Cloud Platform, on an as-needed basis.

-The Company utilizes open-source software in the development of its Lightning Network SaaS platform and its daily operations.
-Software purchases are made on an as-needed basis, generally as SaaS on a continuous subscription basis.
+The Company utilizes open-source software in the development of its Lightning Network platform and its daily operations.
 Purchased software currently includes productivity software (office suite, email, team communications) and code repository software.
 Key software is comprised of: Lightning Network Daemon (Lightning Labs Inc.'s implementation of the Lightning Network); Bitcoin Core (the main implementation of the Bitcoin protocol); and proprietary software developed in-house for inter-process communication, data collection and analysis, and interaction with the Lightning Network and Bitcoin network.